 Idealization of Self-Image: A Defense Mechanism

-When faced with challenges to our self-esteem, the human mind has a remarkable way of protecting itself.
-One such defense mechanism is the idealization of self-image.
-This psychological phenomenon involves the tendency to overestimate our positive qualities and achievements while underestimating our flaws and limitations.
-By creating an idealized version of ourselves, we shield our self-esteem from potential threats and enhance our psychological well-being.
+When confronted with challenges to our self-esteem, the human mind exhibits a remarkable resilience through various defense mechanisms.
+One of the most intriguing among these is the idealization of self-imageโa psychological phenomenon that allows us to elevate our positive qualities and achievements while conveniently downplaying our flaws and limitations.
+By crafting an idealized version of ourselves, we not only protect our self-esteem from potential threats but also enhance our overall psychological well-being.

 Key Definition: